corda/corda-solutions/docs/source/deployment/kubernetes/corda-kubernetes-deployment-option.rst

 Removing all installed resources from Kubernetes
 ------------------------------------------------

-Should you want a fresh start on the Kubernetes cluster (especially useful during first few executions while learning the system), you may run the bash script called ``delete-all.sh``.
+In the event you want a new fresh deployment of the Kubernetes cluster (especially useful during first few executions while learning the system), run the bash script called ``delete-all.sh``.
-This file will Kubernetes cluster resources in the following order: PersistentVolumes, PersistentVolumeClaims, StatefulSets, Deployments, Services, Pods, Jobs.
+This file will delete Kubernetes cluster resources in the following order:

+* PersistentVolumes
+* PersistentVolumeClaims
+* StatefulSets
+* Deployments
+* Services
+* Pods
+* Jobs

 The script will then wait until all the resources have been deleted from the Kubernetes cluster by polling it every 5 seconds.
 Finally it will remove any PersistentVolumeClaims that have been released in the shutdown phase.
-Once this script has finished executing, it is safe to execute ``helm_compile.sh`` (or kubectl apply -f directly) to perform a fresh deploy.
+Once this script has finished executing, it is then safe to execute ``helm_compile.sh`` (or kubectl apply -f directly) to perform a fresh deployment.

 Execution and testing
 ~~~~~~~~~~~~~~~~~~~~~